s-suvansan/bloc_demo/README.md

 # bloc_demo

-bloc demo app with cubit
+A counter app with bloc and cubit

 ## Getting Started